mmahad865/reading-notes/README.md

 _Growth mindset is a way of challenging yourself, don't let failure describe you.
 Tough times don't last, tough people do_

--Keep trying
+- Keep trying
--Keep moving forward
+- Keep moving forward
--Always believe in yourself
+- Always believe in yourself